Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Small Business: $55 per month for unlimited users, four numbers, and unlimited extensions

-Nextiva is a communications company that was launched in 2006.
+Nextiva is a cloud-based communications solution that launched in 2006.
 It offers basic phone features like inbound and outbound voice calls.
 You’ll also get access to messaging app integrations with platforms like Facebook and WhatsApp.
 With Nextiva, you can route all your messages to one inbox on the base plan — a feature RingCentral only offers on its Contact Center plans.

 With decent basic features, Nextiva is a solid alternative to RingCentral: